javascript-utilities/decimal-to-base/.github/README.md

   "&#x1F5D2; Additional things to keep in mind when developing"

 This repository may not be feature complete and/or fully functional, Pull Requests that add features or fix bugs are certainly welcomed.
-For example this project converts **integers** only at this time, ie. floating point numbers are **not** supported.
+For example this project converts **integers** only at this time, I.E. floating point numbers are **not** supported.

 - [Fork][decimal_to_base__fork_it] this repository to an account that you have write permissions for.